(Latest Revision: March 11, 2018)

 - Pull migration - another approach - OS code running on a

 processor that has little work to do takes jobs from other

-- Note that push/pull migration tends to work counter to the idea of
+- Note that load balancing tends to work counter to the idea of

 - Multicore processors are basically multiprocessors on a single chip.

 - A core may implement two or more logical processors by supporting